 Prior to UMass Lowell, Jessica coordinated Academic Internships at Brandeis University in a joint position with the Office of the Dean of Arts and Sciences and the Career Center, and was also summer school faculty, teaching an interactive, online, summer internship course.
 Within other colleges and universities, Jessica has worked developing student-based and experiential learning programs at Mt.
 Holyoke College, the University of Massachusetts-Amherst, and Mount Wachusett Community College.
 Before working in higher ed., she taught public school in South Central, Los Angeles and coordinated outreach and education programs for urban youth in Manchester, New Hampshire.

-Jessica specifically coaches and instructs Electrical and Computer Engineering undergraduate students enrolled in the Professional Co-op Program.
+Jessica specifically coaches and instructs Engineering undergraduate students enrolled in the Professional Co-op Program, works with faculty and staff across the College, and partners with employers across New England.